Today's Articles

 *Carolyn Robertson Payton was born on this date in 1925.
 She was a Black Psychologist, global peace administrator, and advocate.

 She was born in Norfolk, Virginia, to Leroy Solomon Robertson and Bertha Flanagan Robertson.
 Her father was a chef, and her mother was a seamstress and homemaker.
-She had an older sister, Jean Robertson Scott, who became an elementary school supervisor.
-Payton and her sister grew up during the Depression, and memories of ramped racism marked her childhood.
+Her older sister, Jean Robertson Scott, became an elementary school supervisor.
+Payton and her sister grew up during the Depression, and memories of rampant racism marked her childhood.

 She vividly remembered the outdoor toilets for Blacks at her elementary school, the "for whites only" signs, and the many other injustices.
 Her parents were very supportive of education.
 Her father chose Bennett College in North Carolina, and a professor influenced her; the first female president of the college, Willa B. Player, was a strong role model for Carolyn during her undergraduate years.
 Payton was also influenced by Eleanor Roosevelt, whom she met at Bennett College, and many pioneer civil rights leaders such as Mary McLeod Bethune, Nannie Burroughs, Mary Church Terrell, and Charlotte Hawkins Brown.

 In 1959, Payton became an assistant professor at Howard University in Washington, D.C.
-Here she worked in a primate laboratory, that led to her award of a three-year grant from the National Institute of Mental Health.
+She worked in a primate laboratory, leading to her award of a three-year grant from the National Institute of Mental Health.
 Her work focused mostly on perception, with the ultimate goal of building on the research and studying racial perception in young children.
 Around this time, however, President Kennedy was establishing the Peace Corps, and Payton was recommended by her university to assist in designing selection procedures for Peace Corps service.

 To become a Psychologist